zhaoruiyang98/lsstools/docs/source/index.rst

 Introduction
 ============

-**lsstools** is a Python library for data analysis in the field of large-scale structures.
+**lsstools** is a Python library for large-scale structures analysis.

 Contents
 ========